Semi-Parametric Inference for Doubly Stochastic Spatial Point Processes: An Approximate Penalized Poisson Likelihood Approach: Penalized Poisson Maximum Likelihood Estimation

+{and $|\Omega_i|$ is the area of $\Omega_i$.} This resembles a Poisson mixed effect model, except that the spatial random effects $\tilde\alpha_i^0$ have unknown and generally intractable distributions.
+Motivated by this connection, we specify a working Poisson regression model with discretized region-specific baselines $\tilde{\boldsymbol\alpha}\in\mathbb R^n$, where the tilde distinguishes this discretized vector from the continuous baseline intensity function $\alpha^0(s)$.
+Using the same discretization for $\boldsymbol X$ and $\boldsymbol Y$, the working Poisson log-likelihood is

-where $|\Omega_i|$ is the area of $\Omega_i$.
-The second idea in our PMLE approach is to ignore the latent random field $\varepsilon(s)$, and approximate the Cox process with the Poisson process specified in \eqref{equ:pois-loglik}.
-This approximation is motivated by \citet{schoenberg2005consistent}, which we extend to high-dimensional and semi-parametric Cox processes in Section~\ref{subsec:consistency}.
-In particular, we show that the gradient of (\ref{equ:pois-loglik}) yields a valid estimating equation for $\boldsymbol\beta$ despite the misspecified discrete form of $\boldsymbol{\tilde\alpha}$ and the ignored randomness arising from $\varepsilon(\cdot)$.
+Unlike Poisson mixed models, we do not impose a parametric distribution on $\tilde\alpha_i$, but model their realization as fixed region-specific parameters, allowing the working model to apply to a broader class of point processes.
+The working likelihood \eqref{equ:pois-loglik} involves two approximations to the true mechanism: discretizing the continuous fields $\alpha^0(s)$, $X(s)$ and $\varepsilon(s)$, and absorbing the latent-field randomness into $\tilde{\boldsymbol\alpha}$.
+This approximation is motivated by \citet{schoenberg2005consistent}, which we extend to high-dimensional and semiparametric Cox processes in Section~\ref{subsec:consistency}.
+In particular, we show that the gradient of \eqref{equ:pois-loglik} yields a valid estimating equation for $\boldsymbol\beta$ despite the misspecified discrete form of $\tilde{\boldsymbol\alpha}$ and the ignored randomness from $\varepsilon(\cdot)$.